Nathan13768609/C4.5-Decision-Tree-Algorithm/README.md

 # C4.5-Decision-Tree-Algorithm
-My implementation of the C4.5 DT algorithm
+Open the pdf file for information on how to implement the C4.5 Algorithm